xtext/xtext-gradle-plugin/xtext-builder.md

         * by removing 'StandaloneSetup' from the class listed under 'setup' */ qualifiedName = 'org.example.herolang.HeroLanguage'
-        //the file extension for your language.
+        //the file extensions for your language.
-        //Equal to the language's name by default fileExtension = 'hero'
+        //Equal to the language's name by default fileExtensions = ['hero', 'villain']
         generator {
           //whether to generate @SuppressWarnings("all"), enabled by default suppressWarningsAnnotation = false